jumblexacm/jumble-bot/README.md

 1. Post and publish a message in your test community server

-2. See the new document in MongoDB :)
+2. See the new document in MongoDB and record in Algolia :)

 3. View your Heroku logs
     - In your terminal, run: